DAF201/2022_fall_school_garbage/Logic.md

 The statement P(x) is said to be the value of the propositional function P at x <br>(P(x) is only one case out of all possible results)

+## Compound Expressions

+Connectives from propositional logic carry over to predicate logic

+Expressions with variables are not propositions and therefore do not have truth values.
+For example: <br>P(x) → P(y)

+When used with quantifiers (at least one, all), these expressions (propositional functions) become propositions